31 October 2016

 Parlami d’amore

-Lia Franca then played a minor part in La stella del cinema/The movie star (Mario Almirante, 1931), starring Grazia Del Rio.
+Lia Franca then played a minor part in La stella del cinema/The Movie Star (Mario Almirante, 1931), starring Grazia Del Rio.

 Franca finally got her big role as Mariuccia, the shopgirl, in the romantic comedy Gli uomini, che mascalzoni…/What Rascals Men Are (Mario Camerini, 1932).
-Here a young Vittorio De Sica dedicates the famous song Parlami d’amore, Mariù to Franca’s Mariuccia.
-The film and the song were huge successes at the time, both inside and outside of Italy, turning De Sica into a full blown film star.
+Here a young Vittorio De Sica dedicates the famous song 'Parlami d’amore, Mariù' to Franca’s Mariuccia.
+The film and the song were huge successes at the time, both inside and outside of Italy, turning De Sica into a full-blown film star.

 An important innovation in a time when most Italian films were shot in studios was to have a great deal of the film shot in exteriors, in Milan and on the Lakes.
 The story deals with private chauffeur Bruno who pretends he owns the rich family's car and takes shopgirl Mariuccia to the lakes.
-He meets the family there who order to drive them back to Milan, leaving Mariuccia behind.
-Afterwards he crashes the car trying to pick up the girl left behind and is fired.
-After many more adventures the two can finally reunite.
+He meets the family there who order him to drive them back to Milan, leaving Mariuccia behind.
+Afterwards, he crashes the car trying to pick up the girl left behind and is fired.
+After many more adventures, the two can finally reunite.

-During this the production of the film, Franca met the assistant director Mario Sequi.
+During the production of the film, Franca met the assistant director Mario Sequi.
 They married shortly after the premiere of their film.
 Lia abandoned the cinema forever and never spoke to the press again.

 Lia Franca died in Rome in 1988.